South Staffordshire College

 South Staffordshire College is a further education college located over four sites in Staffordshire, England.

 The college was created in 2009 as a result of a merger of Cannock Chase Technical College, Rodbaston College and Tamworth and Lichfield College.
 It now operates over five sites in Lichfield, Rodbaston (Penkridge), Cannock and 2 campuses in Tamworth.
 The Cannock campus was closed in July 2017 but re-opened as the Skills and Innovation Hub in August 2018.

 South Staffordshire College offers a range of further education courses including NVQs, apprenticeships and access courses.
-The college also has a higher education provision, with courses offered in conjunction with Staffordshire University and the University of Wolverhampton.
+The college also has a higher education provision, with courses offered in conjunction with the University of Staffordshire and the University of Wolverhampton.

 The College is a sponsor of The Rural Enterprise Academy, a state-funded secondary school in Penkridge, Staffordshire.